 First, let me remind you that women’s lacrosse is quite different from men’s lacrosse in the sense that women’s lacrosse is a non-contact sport.
 Because of that, women players don’t wear as much equipment besides the goggles as their male counterparts.

 Therefore, for women’s lacrosse players, what matters much more important is speed and agility.
-Without being able to use physicality and contact, you will have to excel at your footwork, maneuver and lacrosse IQ.
+Without being able to use physicality and contact, you will have to excel at your footwork, maneuvering and lacrosse IQ.

 That said, being a good athlete, you will certainly need to be at your best physics and condition as possible.
 The nuance is that being tall or big doesn’t necessarily and strictly make you a better player.